Mix Preparation and File Delivery for Mastering

 Analog Tape

-For mixes on analog tape, please provide proper alignment tones (at least 100 Hz, 1kHz, & 10kHz at 0VU) and information about for tape speed, reference level, EQ standard, mix titles/timings, and location of tones.
+For mixes on analog tape, please provide proper alignment tones (at least 100 Hz, 1kHz, & 10kHz at 0VU) and information about tape speed, reference level, EQ standard, mix titles/timings, and location of tones.

 Also include details on tape formulation, noise reduction used (e.g., Dolby A, SR), and any specific calibration notes could further assist in accurate playback and digitization.